gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists.md

 ##### !question

-You need to regularly look up students from an unordered list and remove them from the list.
-What would you pick a LinkedList or an Array?
+Your low memory capacity smart lightbulb needs to store a list of data.
+What would you pick, LinkedList or Array?

 ##### !end-question